-To create the S-TYPE, Jaguar blended traditional styling cues from the British companys heritage with modern mechanical components from Ford, its parent company.
+Exterior To create the S-TYPE, Jaguar blended traditional styling cues from the British companys heritage with modern mechanical components from Ford, its parent company.
 Though the S-TYPE is built from the basic architecture of Lincolns LS, the kinship is masked by classic Jaguar design elements, including a heavily sculptured hood with a leaping cat ornament, a slim oval vertical-bar grille and four round headlights.
 In profile and at the rear end, Jaguar cues are also mixed with contemporary lines.

 Measuring 191.3 inches long overall, the S-TYPE is a few inches shorter than the Lincoln LS and 6.5 inches shorter than Jaguars XJ8 sedan.
 Five-spoke alloy wheels are used on V-6 models, while V-8 sedans get 10-spoke alloys.

 Interior Five occupants can luxuriate in the same rich leather upholstery and warm wood accents that are provided in Jaguars upper-end models, which carry a long tradition of interior elegance.
 Reverse parking control is standard.
 Sensors in the rear bumper detect when the car is getting close to an object at the rear and issue an audible warning.
 An in-dash, satellite-based navigation system is optional.